GBear123456/dashboard-chart/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+After this, you may develop the new feature.
+Once you are done, send a pull request and contact me to check your contribution and merge it into master.
+Also, I will add credits for you in this repository :smile:

+---

+Made with GBearHan [Visit my LinkedIn!](linkedin.com/in/baocheng-han-669334225) :wave: